Academy featured in Comstock’s Magazine

 “We talked to one guy who started his own company, and he talked about how it’s not like you’re going to be successful right off the bat,” she recalls.
 “You’re going to meet 100 failures maybe, and then you might find something that works.
 It’s just a reality of it.”

-Read Torey Van Oot’s full article in Comstock’s online: “Born to Run: Youth entrepreneurship programs expand in the Capital Region”
+Read the full article online: “Born to Run: Youth entrepreneurship programs expand in the Capital Region”

-In the photo, students in Sacramento State’s Entrepreneurship and Innovation Academy tour the Hacker Lab at Sierra College, July 2018.
+In the photo, students in Sacramento State’s Entrepreneurship and Innovation Academy tour the Hacker Lab at Sierra College in Rocklin, July 2018.
 (Chyneise Dailey/College of Continuing Education)